apptainer/singularity-userdocs/security_options.rst

 Another scenario which is atypical of shared resource environments, but useful in cloud-native architectures is dropping capabilities when spawning containers as the root user to help minimize attack surfaces.
-With a default installation of Singularity, containers created by the root user will maintain all capabilities.
+With a default installation of apptainer, containers created by the root user will maintain all capabilities.
 This behavior is configurable if desired.
 Check out the `capability configuration <\{admindocs\}/configfiles.html#capability.json>`_ and `root default capabilities <\{admindocs\}/configfiles.html#setuid-and-capabilities>`_